enreeco/sf-apex-execute-anonymous-batch/README.md

 The `ID_LIST` *global* variable is of type `List<ID>` and contains all the IDs provided by the Batch's scope.

+Remember to configure a named credential called `EXECUTE_ANONYMOUS` that points to your instance (and that is logged with a valid session ID).

 Example of usage:

 ```java